twidi/streamdeckfs/README.md

 It must be defined like this: `scroll=SIZE`, with:

-- `SIZE`: the number of pixels to scroll per second, can be negative, and can be percents (percents of key height if `wrap` is activated or key width if not)
+- `SIZE`: the number of pixels to scroll per second.
+Ccan be negative, and can be percents (percents of key height if `wrap` is activated or key width if not)

 There will be no scroll if the text is small enough to fit in its defined area (the whole key or the area left inside the margins).